boomcamp/WP-1-Web-Resume/README.md

 * You can add your work history from your previous Boom.Camp expirience.

+* Technical Skills, Programming languages etc

 ### Character References

-* These are the people that can be contact by the employer
+* These are the people that can contact by the employer

 ### Contact information

-* You contact details cell number, phone, email etc.
+* Your cellphone number, phone, email etc.

 ### Portfolio

-* Samples of your past work (e.g mini projects AddresBook, Handraiser).
+* Samples of your past work (e.g Javascript Projects, AddresBook, Handraiser).

 ### Biography